The On the Same Page program is UC Berkeley’s way of welcoming our new students into the intellectual community.

 Our process to select the featured work for On the Same Page begins in January for the following year.
 A selection committee of faculty, staff, and librarians reads widely in search of books or other works that will be a good fit for the program.
 At the end of spring, each committee member names two works to the longlist.
 Over the summer, the committee reads and reviews the entire longlist.
 At the end of summer, the committee meets to narrow down the longlist to three works, which become our shortlist.
 Over the fall term, volunteer undergraduate students review the shortlist and submit their feedback.
 The L&S deans also review the shortlist.
 In December, the L&S deans meet, and, taking into consideration the input from the selection committee and the student reviewers, they choose the work that will be featured in the following year.

-The result of this rigorous process in 2021 was Interior Chinatown by Charles Yu, the UC Berkeley On the Same Page selection for 2022.
+The result of this rigorous process in 2022 was Crip Camp: A Disability Revolution, the UC Berkeley On the Same Page selection for 2023.

 Director of Curricular Engagement Initiatives, L&S Division of Undergraduate Studies